 All protections you apply in the Playground won’t affect your account balance in any way — you can try everything without any worries.

-Downloading your newly protected code is straightforward: simply press Download App (bottom left) and that’s it.
+Downloading your newly protected code is also straightforward: simply press Download App (bottom left) and that’s it.

 The transformations we applied during this simple process already go a long way towards protecting your code.
 They are suitable for obfuscating your functions and objects and concealing their logic.

 So far, we have covered the basics of Jscrambler by using the Playground app.
 Now, we will guide you through the process of protecting your own app.
-To return to the dashboard, either click on the Jscrambler logo at the top left corner, the Dashboard link on the menu, or simply click here.
+To return to the dashboard, click the Dashboard link on the menu.

-Once there, you should click the Create App button, insert a name in the input like Test and click Create App to create your own Jscrambler project.
+Once there, you should click the New App button on the top right, insert a name in the input like Hello World, select the Protection Type as "Code Integrity", and click Create to create your own Jscrambler project.

 If you click the "Add" button on the left, you can see that a file can be created directly from the interface, uploaded from your device, or obtained through a URL.
 Choose the most suitable option to add your app.

 After you have some files in your file tree, you can apply transformations to your own code.